Date of Degree

 Finally, in the fourth chapter, I apply the theoretical framework to the data from Turkey.
 In Turkey, the current water-pricing policy is dictated by the sole objective of breaking-even in each period.
 This results in large withdrawals, which is not sustainable in the long-run, hence not optimal.
 I analyze the dynamic optimal water resource management problem of a benevolent government.
 I compare the implications of the current and the optimal pricing policies.

 Sağlam, Yiğit.
-"Water scarcity and optimal pricing of water." dissertation, University of Iowa, 2010.
+"Water scarcity and optimal pricing of water."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.